 A Rock Art Project using melted crayons

-This is an easy rock art project that keeps kids busy and it makes a great gift or DIY garden decoration.
+This is an easy rock art project that keeps kids busy making their own magical rocks and it makes a great gift or DIY garden decoration.

 Materials for your rock art project:

 - Crayons - this is a good project for your old, broken crayons.